 How testing works:

 Android real devices, like their iOS counterparts, are sourced from Amazon device farm.
-However, Android real devices are accessed differently than iOS real devices as you no longer need to install the Rainforest framework to the app to test.
 All that is needed now is to properly configure your app and set up access.

 With Android real devices it is possible to access the full phone functionality.
 In short, applications that are already pre-installed on the devices will be accessible for testing.